 Loneliness and social isolation are worrisome experiences that have worsened in the current health crisis.
 Humans are naturally a social species, so a lack of social bonds and human contact leads to distressing feelings and, eventually, negative health impacts on the human mind and body.

 There are various reasons why a person may feel lonely and socially isolated.
-As a health coach, whether your clients have expressed that they feel lonely or not, you can implement practices that can be beneficial for letting them know that you care and are there for them while also providing suggestions for ways to improve their social wellbeing.
+As a Certified Health and Wellness Coach, whether your clients have expressed that they feel lonely or not, you can implement practices that can be beneficial for letting them know that you care and are there for them while also providing suggestions for ways to improve their social wellbeing.